tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 Over time, Rails has developed a specific interpretation of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Like anything, depending on your use case, it may not always suit your needs.

-Personally, I've found the sweet spot to be server rendered applications (gasp!) and APIs with concrete use-cases.
+I've found the sweet spot to be server-rendered applications (gasp!) and APIs with concrete use-cases.

 However, regardless of how you use the rails router, don't fall into the trap of thinking your <span title="Read: Not limited to ActiveRecord">domain representations</span> must be 1-1 with a controller.